ifeanyiih/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	a script that prints `hello user` where user is the current Linux user
 - **2-path**:
 	this script adds `/action` to $PATH
+- **3-paths**:
+	this script counts the number of directories in PATH